spacedogXYZ/common-cause-share/_posts/2020-12-04-december-5th-la-runoff-questions-answered.md

 share_subhead: Use these sharing tools to spread the word
 share_text: "Runoff elections are a regular and important part of the election process in Louisiana.
-For the December 5th runoff elections, be #VoteReady and have all your questions answered by calling 866-OUR-VOTE, the Election Protection hotline.
+For the December 5th runoff elections, be #VoteReady and call 866-OUR-VOTE with all your election questions.
 Visit www.PowerCoalition.org for more info."
 share_image: /assets/uploads/election-protection_votingquestions.jpg
 ---
 Runoff elections are a regular and important part of the election process in Louisiana.
-For the December 5th runoff elections, be #VoteReady and have all your questions answered by calling 866-OUR-VOTE, the Election Protection hotline.
+For the December 5th runoff elections, be #VoteReady and call 866-OUR-VOTE with all your election questions.
 Visit www.PowerCoalition.org for more info.